apereo/java-cas-client/README.md

 ### Configuring Single Sign Out
 The Single Sign Out support in CAS consists of configuring one `SingleSignOutFilter` and one `ContextListener`.
 Please note that if you have configured the CAS Client for Java as Web filters, this filter must come before the other filters as described.

 The `SingleSignOutFilter` can affect character encoding.
 This becomes most obvious when used in conjunction with applications such as Atlassian Confluence.
-Its recommended you explicitly configure either the [VT Character Encoding Filter](http://code.google.com/p/vt-middleware/wiki/vtservletfilters#CharacterEncodingFilter) or the [Spring Character Encoding Filter](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/filter/CharacterEncodingFilter.html) with explicit encodings.
+It's recommended you explicitly configure either the [VT Character Encoding Filter](http://code.google.com/p/vt-middleware/wiki/vtservletfilters#CharacterEncodingFilter) or the [Spring Character Encoding Filter](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/filter/CharacterEncodingFilter.html) with explicit encodings.

 #### Configuration